stalniy/casl/docs-src/src/content/pages/guide/restricting-fields/en.md

   description: 'powerful',
   published: true, // only moderators are allowed to change this field!
 };
-const fields = permittedFieldsOf(ability, 'update', ownArticle);
+const fields = permittedFieldsOf(ability, 'update', ownArticle, options);
 const rawArticle = pick(reqBody, fields); // { title: 'CASL', description: 'powerful' }
 ```

-Thanks to this, users who try to send illegal request won't be able to overcome permissions' logic.
+Thanks to this, users, who try to send attributes, won't be able to overcome permissions' restrictions.

 > To know more about `@casl/ability/extra` check its [API documentation](../../api#extra-submodule)